(follow this link for Guidelines for Case Preparation, which provide broader guidance on Case content)

 Smith, A.B. & Jones, B. 2001.
 In search of rare animals, vol. 1, part 3.
 254 pp., 6 pls.
 Publisher, place of publication.

-Submission of application: Applications should be submitted electronically, preferably by email (within the message or as an attachment) to 'firstname.lastname@example.org'.
-When submitted by post, one copy should be sent to: The Executive Secretary, International Commission on Zoological Nomenclature, c/o The Natural History Museum, Cromwell Road, London SW7 5BD, U.K. The typescript should be accompanied by a disk with copy in IBM PC compatible format (disks and attachments to be in Word, rtf or ASCII text).
+Submission of application: Applications should be submitted electronically, preferably by email (within the message or as an attachment) to iczn (at) nus.edu.sg.
+When submitted by post, one copy should be sent to: The Secretary, International Commission on Zoological Nomenclature, c/o Lee Kong Chian Natural History Museum, 2 Conservatory Drive, Singapore 117377, Republic of Singapore.
+The typescript should be accompanied by a disk with copy in IBM PC compatible format (disks and attachments to be in Word, rtf or ASCII text).
 It would also be helpful if applications were accompanied by photocopies of relevant pages of the main references where this is possible.

-The Secretariat is very willing to advise on all aspects of the formulation of an application.
+The Secretariat will advise on aspects of the formulation of an application.

 Illustrations:If a neotype designation is requested it is strongly advisable to submit an appropriate illustration in TIFF format of sufficiently high resolution for printing.
 Hardcopy figures will be accepted, at discretion of the Editor.
 It is desirable to illustrate both specimen and its label, with a scale bar.
 Furthermore, we are willing to consider illustrations of the organisms under discussion contributed simply to add visual interest to the applications.
 Line drawings should be high-resolution TIFFs at 1200 dpi; photographs may be 400 dpi.
 If the files are difficult to send electronically, LZW compression of TIFF files allows recovery of original file quality.
 Please note that JPG format often introduces artefacts in printing, thus we are not able to accept JPGs.